 Materials and Resources

-Free materials and resources are provided to families though:
+Free materials and resources are provided to families through:

 - Family Resource book located at the front desk where families check their child in and out each day